Joshua-Higgins-jp/Joshua-Higgins-jp/README.md

 # **👋 I'm Joshua**
 Mechanical Engineer turned Software Engineer in Japan.
-I spend my days coding up various plant monitoring applications for a local Agri-tech start up and expanding sales overseas.
+I build app backends for AgriTech in the cloud and other fun stuff.
 This github is for my personal projects only (no work stuff here).

 - 🖥️ **I’m currently working on:** [GuitarFlow](https://github.com/Joshua-Higgins-jp/GuitarFlow) (Now Public!)